 referred to as P.I.5.05, P.I.5.06, P.I.5.07, P.I.5.08, and P.I.5.09.

 The first option, P.I.5.05, meets the needs of the majority of students

 seeking an HSED.
 The procedures for completion of the different HSED

-- P.I.5.05 – Pass the five GED tests and meet the requirements in civic literacy, health, and employability skills.
+- P.I.5.05 – Pass the four GED tests and meet the requirements in civic literacy, health, and employability skills.

 - P.I.5.06 – Earn at least 22 high school credits including four in English, three in social studies, two in math, two in science, and one-half in health.

 - P.I.5.07 – Earn 24 post-secondary credits including a credit in each subject in which you did not complete the high school credits required, except physical education.